 Cause #4: Your Swing Path Got Stuck in a Slice Cycle

-For decades golfers have feared the slice, that ugly right curve to a shot (for right handed players).
-For a right handed player the intuitive way to fix this on your own is often going “the oppsite way” by pulling the bar far left, which actually makes you even MORE "over the top".
+For decades golfers have feared the slice, that ugly right curve to a shot (for right-handed players).
+For a right-handed player, the intuitive way to fix this on your own is often going “the opposite way” by pulling the bar far left, which actually makes you even MORE "over the top."
 And so is birthed THE SLICE CYCLE that dooms amateur golfers for their careers unless it's corrected.

-There are literally multi-million swing plane gadgets and companies for this exact drill and for this reason... it just plain 'works fast' by simplifying for you in plain site, exactly 'where to put the club in the swing."
-Without having ot think about your body at ALL.
+There are literally multi-million swing plane gadgets and companies for this exact drill and for this reason... it works by simplifying exactly where to put the club in the swing.

-- Place two headcovers on the ground making a 45 degree angle "gate" in yuor hitting bay.
-Put them right behind your ball AND just a teebit inside your swing plane for good measure.
+- Place two headcovers on the ground making a 45-degree angle "gate" in your hitting bay.
+Put them right behind your ball and just a bit inside your swing plane.

-- Then stick your favorite bright green foam noodle on the inside of the gead cover gate you just built - giving yuor swing an "upper wall barrier" NOT TO HIT EITHER!.
+- Then stick your favorite foam noodle on the inside of the headcover gate you just built - giving your swing an "upper wall barrier" not to hit.

 Final Thoughts

 A frustratingly steep golf swing is never caused by just one single thing.
-It’s usually a chain reaction of several - a faulty setup that leads to an "armsy" backswing which then forces you into a "arms first" lunge from the top in the downswing.
+It’s usually a chain reaction of several issues - a faulty setup that leads to an "armsy" backswing which then forces you into an "arms-first" lunge from the top in the downswing.
 By methodically working on your posture, teaching your body to rotate instead of lift, and re-sequencing your transition, you can finally break the cycle and build a powerful, shallow, from-the-inside swing.
-Remember the goal isn't just to chop wood from an over the top down swin.
-The game's fun with with smooth shots from a powerful inside out swing.
+Remember, the goal isn't just to chop wood with an over-the-top downswing.
+The game's fun with smooth shots from a powerful inside-out swing.

 The journey to a better swing often leaves you with a lot of questions.
-As you work through these drills, what if you could get instant, personalized feedback?
-At Caddie AI, we built just that - a personal golf coach that's available 24/7 in your pocket.
-Having trouble on the course because your steep swing left you in a gnarly lie?
-Just snap a discreet photo so we can help you with the proper strategy to save yur score.
-At home at 11pm and curiosou to know another good drill for shallowing yur cluf? just ask... and you'll get instant expert advice from us, ready whenever you are on the journey!
+As you work through these drills, imagine getting instant, personalized feedback.
+At Caddie AI, we built just that - a personal golf coach available 24/7 in your pocket.
+If you're having trouble on the course because your steep swing left you in a difficult lie, just snap a discreet photo.
+We'll help you with the proper strategy to save your score.
+Whether you're at home or curious about another useful drill, just ask, and you'll receive instant expert advice on your journey to improving your game!